I love to share advice and tips gleaned from my own experiences.

 2. Be Proactive and Consistent

-When you are looking for a new job you need to be consistent in your job search.
-You cannot take a day off.
-The more time you spend online or offline looking for a new job, the better your chances are of finding something that suits your specifications.
-You need to set aside some time each day to look for a new job
+The more time that you spend online or offline for searching for a job then the better your chances are of finding a job that meets your specifications.
+You need to set aside some time each day to look for a new job.

 Do a Job Search on Your Commute